 You can also modify it for single player fun.
 Just let your child pull out the cards and start building headlines.

-18. The Game of Life Adventures Card Game
+18. The Game of Life Goals Card Game

 This game isn’t like the traditional Game of Life we all know.
 There’s no little tiny blue and pink people to shove into a station wagon and drive around the board.
 No buildings or bridges to awkwardly shove into slots.
 An easy game.
 Let’s all breathe a sigh of relief!